WindowsAppCommunity/windowsappcommunity.github.io/assets/views/launch2021.md

 As a developer, many of the projects are open source or may be seeking collaborators.
 Ask around!

 ### Timeline:
-The timeline for Launch 2021 has been extended to accomodate the new cross-platform offering and prizes.
+The timeline for Launch 2021 has been extended to accommodate the new cross-platform offering and prizes.
 - Accepting new participants until May 24th
 - Work on Projects:  April 19th – August 23rd
 - Judging: August 23rd – August 30th